 If you hurry you might still see some snow!

-How to plan a visit to the Highlands
+How to Plan a Visit to the Highlands from Edinburgh

 Edinburgh is the capital of Scotland and it’s a truly remarkable city where you can enjoy both culture and nature.
 My favorite spot is Arthur’s seat, a great mound that overlooks the city.
 Can you imagine experiencing nature just a few minutes away from the urban madness?